Darknova2468/Dungeon-Exploration/PROPOSAL.md

     - includes minimap that updates as you explore
     - lighting adjusts such that if you have for example a torch the screen will be brighter around you
 - Materials, and Mob drop system with trade
-    - When you kill an enemy it drops a "mob drop" you can trade for cash or you could harvest material ssuch as ore from dungeon rooms.
+    - When you kill an enemy it drops a "mob drop" you can trade for cash or you could harvest materials such as ore from dungeon rooms.
 - Weapons and Armor upgrades
-    - In the guild hall or shops you can either recive armour from task and achivmnets via purchase or crafting.
+    - In the guild hall or shops you can either receive armour from task and achievements via purchase or crafting.
 - Guild Hall
     - Overworld Tasks and Quests
 - sfx and music